joshbnntt/babybennett.life/content/posts/BabyJudahUpdates.md

 ---
 _Check back here for future updates._

+## 2019/03/18

+The high risk doctor came with results about cholestasis earlier today.
+The test came back NEGATIVE, which means my elevated liver numbers are only caused by preeclampsia.
+They believe the reason that no severe symptoms have started is because of the steroids (for baby's lungs) effect on me.
+This will begin to wear off at any point though, which could cause a quick downward spiral.
+Therefore, all these things in mind, I will be induced later today with a goal of natural delivery.
+If, within the next 24-48 hours, things aren't going well and baby isn't delivered yet, I will be taken for c section.

+Thank you all for the texts, calls, visits, and prayers!
+Please continue to keep us in your prayers as we go on to bring this baby into the world!! - _from Victoria_

 ## 2019/03/16

 As of this morning, my blood work is showing a slight downward move on my liver counts instead of continuing to move up.
 While that's a big positive because it means my condition isn't worsening, it doesn't change anything overall.
 I'm still here being monitored along with baby every 6 hours.
 Both of us have wonderfully stable vitals which is great!
 Still awaiting the results for Cholestasis tests.
 They will come in by Wednesday at the latest.
 I'm not showing any extreme Preeclampsia symptoms, which is another positive.
 Because I have both liver disorders, they are likely to play off each other, causing me to be very sick very fast (the reason I cannot go home).
 What the plan could be at this point: 1.
 Cholestasis comes back positive, our vitals stay stable, and I'll be induced at 36 weeks (I'm 34.3 now); 2.
 Cholestasis comes back negative, Preeclampsia assumed only cause of liver numbers, and delivery comes immediately; 3.
 At any point if mine or baby's vitals take a not good turn, baby will be taken via c section for both our safety.
 I've gone through the 48 hours of steroids for Judah's lung development, so that is a point of encouragement because he'll now be more prepared to come early, whenever that time is. _\- from Victoria_